karanankit01/LuaFormatter/docs/HACKING.md

   * tab_width
   * continuation_indent_width

- For most of the functions, the program repeatedly checks the line indentation and config value of the column limit, and also it needs to do comment re-insertion as ANTRl deals with the tokenvector.
+ For most of the functions, the program repeatedly checks the line indentation and config value of the column limit, and also it needs to do comment re-insertion as ANTRL deals with the tokenvector.
 The comment re-insertion is done because the program is redirecting the comment tokens to another channel.
 So these are not part of the AST.
 After doing the formatting in most of the `visit` functions the program loads the context in the vector.
 ## Testing the program
  The unit and regressions tests are implemented in the directory `test` directory.
  It uses the 3rd party library [Catch2](https://github.com/catchorg/Catch2) as the test library.